Our Risk Philosophy

 With the help of online questionnaires, examples and discussions, this initial stage works as the drawing board to map out a person’s individual parameters of risk and comfort zone.

-Of course, as both risk and client needs are dynamic variables, this alignment is regularly monitored and adjusted if the need occurs.
+As both risk and client needs are dynamic variables, this alignment is regularly monitored and adjusted if the need occurs.
 Our portfolios’ achieved betas are tracked against their target beta limits on a quarterly basis.
 And client needs and comfort zones are either updated on an ad hoc basis, or at least once per year.

-Ongoing Risk Management As beta measures volatility as a whole – both upward and downward, and most investors are significantly more concerned with downward volatility, we deploy additional tools to further mitigate downside risk:
+As beta measures volatility as a whole – both upward and downward, and most investors are significantly more concerned with downward volatility, we deploy additional tools to further mitigate downside risk:

 - Varying diversification levels & adding assets with low correlation